 Sugar's Module Loader allows organizations to upload and install custom packages to their Sugar instances.
 If a package is no longer needed, administrators have the option of either disabling or uninstalling it.
 Before performing these actions, it is helpful to understand the difference between these two options and how they affect the installed package.
 For more information regarding Module Loader in Sugar, please refer to the Module Loader documentation.

 When an existing defect in Sugar is addressed and has a status of either "Closed" or "Pending-QA", a hotfix can be installed before the next release in order to resolve the bug on an instance running the previous release.
-On-Site clients can request for the hotfix package, which is a module loadable package that can be installed in Sugar to fix the specific bug.
-Hotfixes cannot be installed in On-Demand instances.
+On-site clients can request for the hotfix package, which is a module loadable package that can be installed in Sugar to fix the specific bug.
+Hotfixes cannot be installed in Sugar cloud instances.
 This article will go over how administrators can install a bug hotfix package to an on-site instance.

 While uninstalling a package (e.g. Sugar Connector for Marketo) in Module Loader, you notice older versions of the same package display as installed.
 You can uninstall these packages from Sugar®, but may experience issues where the Uninstall button does not appear next to the package or the uninstall process fails to complete.
 This article will cover how to manually remove module loader packages from Sugar.